Scrivito/scrivito_rich_snippet_widget/README.md

 # ScrivitoRichSnippetWidget
 Add structured data to you page.
-Definitions are from https://schema.org
+Definitions can be found at https://schema.org

 ## Installation
 Add this line to your application's Gemfile: